-If any of my readers should here enquire, how it could be possible for so young a child to support all these relations, many of them being also occasionally very burdensome through their side ness? the answer is, that in the case of these extra ordinary calls upon her, she used to betake here to extraordinary labour, sometimes earning no less than 3s. and 6d. in the four and twenty how by taking what is called "a double turn" in the coal pits.

-The ready submission of Mary to her parent when she was in early life, is so pleasing a put of her character, that it may be proper inthe place again to make a remark upon it.
-Let m young readers recollect that in submission to the command of her father, or rather to that lawd God which enjoins parental obedience, she cheef fully followed him down into the coal-pit, burying herself in the bowels of the earth, and there all tender age, without excusing herself on account of her sex, she joined in the same work withth miners, a race of men rough indeed, but high useful to the community, of whom I am also hap py to say, that they have the character of being ho nest and faithful as well as remarkably courage ous, and that they have given moreover som striking instances of their readiness to receive ligious instruction, when offered to them.
-Among these men, to their honour be it spoken, Mary's virtue was safe, and after the death of her father, she is even said to have received protection as well as assistance from them, her fatigue having been sometimes lessened, through their lending her a helping hand with great feel= ing and kindness.
+If any of my readers should here inquire how it could be possible for so young a child to support all these relations, many of them being also occasionally very burdensome through their sickness; the answer is, that in the case of these extraordinary calls upon her, she used to betake herself to extraordinary labour, sometimes earning no less than three shillings and sixpence in four-and-twenty hours, by taking what is termed "a double turn" in the coal-pits.
+The ready submission of Mary to her parents when she was in early life, is so pleasing a part of her character, that it may be proper in this place again to make a remark upon it.
+Let my young reader recollect, that in submission to the command of her father, or rather to that law of God which enjoins parental obedience, she cheerfully followed him down into the coal-pit, burying herself in the bowels of the earth; and there, at a tender age, without excusing herself on account of her sex, she joined in the same work with the miners-a race of men rough indeed, but highly useful to the community; of whom I am also happy to say, that they have the character of being honest and faithful, as well as remarkably courageous, and that they have given, moreover, some striking instances of their readiness to receive religious instruction when offered to them.
+Among these men, to their honour be it spoken, Mary's virtue was safe; and after the death of her father, she is even said to have received protection as well as assistance from them, her fatigue having been sometimes lessened through their lending her a helping hand with great feeling and kindness.

-But though Mary's mind was naturally strong; and her constitution of body was very stout also; yet towards the end of the period which had been spoken of, she began to be bowed down in sonie measure by the afflictions and labour which she had endured.
-It was evident that she had now been led to exert herself beyond her strength .-How lamentable is it that while so many people in the world are idle, and are contracting diseases both of body and mind, from the abundance of their riches and from the want of some wholesome and useful exercise, there should be any bending; like Mary, under their work, hidden in coal-pits, or for some cause or other removed from observation! what a pity it is, I say, that the former should not employ a little of their time and money, in endeavouring to find these distressed objects!
-And I may also add, how lamentable athink is it, that while so many poor people are seen, which are apt to complain too soon, there should be any, who do not tell their distresses to those who can help them (which I trust however does not of ten happen till) it is almost too late.
+But though Mary's mind was naturally strong, and her constitution of body very stout also, yet towards the end of the period which has been spoken of, she began to be bowed down in some measure by the afflictions and labour which she had endured.
+It was evident that she had now been led to exert herself beyond her strength.
+How lamentable is it, that while so many people in the world are dle, and are contracting diseases both in body and mind from the abundance of their riches, and from the want of some wholesome and useful exercise, there should be any bending, like Mary, under their work, hidden in coal-pits, or, from some cause or other, removed from observation!
+What a pity it is, I say, that the former should not employ a little of their time and money, in endeavouring to find these distressed objects! and I may also add, how lamentable a thing is it, that while so many poor people are seen, who are apt to complain too soon, there should be any who do not tell their distresses to those who can help them (which I trust, however, does not often happen) till it is almost too late!